Financial Aid Process

 The financial aid process must be complete before aid can disburse.
 Federal Direct Stafford Loans are applied to students’ accounts no earlier than 10 days prior to the start of the semester.

 Please NOTE: Federal Direct Stafford Loans are applied to tuition and fees charges first.

 - All other aid (grants, scholarships Perkins loans, waivers, etc.) is applied to students’ accounts after the financial aid freeze date, when enrollment in courses has been confirmed and all application charges, including book vouchers, have been added.

-Refunds are processed by the Bursar’s Office if your aid is greater than your charges.
+Refunds are processed by the Student Accounts Office if your aid is greater than your charges.
 Your refund will not be available until 7 to 10 business days after the financial aid freeze date.

 If you have more financial aid than your charges and your financial aid requirements are complete, you are eligible for a book voucher.
 The Student Accounts Office issues book vouchers for up to $500, depending on an individual student’s financial aid eligibility.
 Bookstore charges will be automatically deducted from your anticipated refund check.